veronikapotter/veronikapotter.github.io/_pages/cv.md

 Awards and Honors
 ======
-* Senior in Computer - University of Vermont (May.
-2022)
+* Senior in Computer - University of Vermont (May 2022)
 * University of Vermont Computer Science Fair Winner (web design) (Dec.
 2021)
 * Phi Beta Kappa - University of Vermont (Dec.
 2021)
-* Senior in Mathematics - University of Vermont (May.
-2020)
+* Senior in Mathematics - University of Vermont (May 2020)